The Company’s corporate governance information and documents.

 The Non-Executive Directors are encouraged to attend visits to the individual operating businesses to discuss performance and other issues with the management teams.

-During the course of the year, other matters considered by the Board have included annual and half year results announcements, AGM resolutions, interactions with NHS England and the CQC, reports from the Group Clinical Governance Board, principal risks and uncertainties, shareholder communications and management incentivisation.
+During the course of the year, other matters considered by the Board have included annual and half year results announcements, AGM resolutions, interactions with NHS England and the CQC, the acquisitions of Energy Fitness Professionals Limited and Premier Health Care Limited, reports from the Group Clinical Governance Board, principal risks and uncertainties, shareholder communications and management incentivisation.

 Board papers are circulated to the Directors at least three clear business days in advance of the meetings to enable proper consideration of the content of the papers.